twhite96/made-mistakes-gatsby/src/posts/notes/kramdown-table-html.md

 From what I understand [**Pandoc**](http://pandoc.org/) and [**RedCarpet**](https://github.com/vmg/redcarpet) have better support for this sort of thing if you want to use their [flavor of Markdown](http://jekyllrb.com/docs/configuration/#markdown-options).

-Since Kramdown is the default renderer used by Jekyll I think I'll just suck it up and stick with this workaround for now :expressionless:.
+Since Kramdown is the default renderer used by Jekyll I think I'll just suck it up and stick with this workaround for now.